Table of Contents

 - Hiking Essentials Pack:

-- Assemble a backpack with essentials like water, snacks, first aid, and any necessary items.
+- Assemble a backpack with the ten essentials like water, snacks, first aid, headlamps, layers, etc.

 Week of Hiking Elopement: